Skip to main content

 Your University home drive

-Students and staff have 5GB of personal file storage space at the University, often called your H: (Home) drive.
-It can be used much like space on your home computer: save essays, CVs and lecture materials.
+Students and staff have 6GB of individual file storage space at the University, often called your H: (Home) drive.
+You can use it much like space on your home computer: save essays, CVs, and lecture materials.
 The H: drive allows you to:

 Shared storage on the X: drive